How Advertising Has Transformed Television Programming Forever

 The Multi-Sponsor Revolution

-This shift removed sponsors’ direct editorial control and instead imposed new forms of moral suasion.
-Programs had to appeal to wider audiences to command higher ad rates, which resulted in more generic offerings that were offensive to no one.
+This shift removed direct editorial control from any one sponsor, replacing it with new forms of moral suasion.
+Programs now had to appeal to the widest possible audience to attract multiple advertisers, resulting in safer, more generic content designed to offend no one while maximizing ad revenue.

 The Rise of Ratings-Driven Programming